cryotools/matilda/README.md

 # MATILDA - Modeling Water Resources in Glacierized Catchments

-The MATILDA framework combines a simple positive degree-day routine (DDM) for computing glacier melt with the simple hydrological bucket model HBV (Bergström, 1986).
-The aim is to provide an easy-access open-source tool to assess the characteristics of small and medium-sized glacierized catchments and enable useres to estimate their future water resources for different climate change scenarios.
+The MATILDA framework combines a simple positive degree-day routine (DDM) for computing glacier melt with hydrological bucket model HBV (Bergström, 1986).
+The aim is to provide an easy-access open-source tool to assess the characteristics of small and medium-sized glacierized catchments and enable users to estimate future water resources for different climate change scenarios.
 MATILDA is an ongoing project and therefore a work in progress.

 ## Overview

-In the basic setup, MATILDA uses a modified version of the pypdd tool (https://github.com/juseg/pypdd.git) to calculate runoff from the glacier(s) with a simple positive degree-day model approach and a modified version of the LHMP tool (https://github.com/hydrogo/LHMP.git).
-The comprehensive output contains the modeled time series for various components of the water balance, basic statistics of these variables, the Nash-Sutcliffe efficiency coefficient and optionally the KGE to evaluate the predictive skills of the model, and several plots of in- and output data.
+In the basic setup, MATILDA uses a modified version of the [pypdd](https://github.com/juseg/pypdd.git) tool to calculate glacial melt based on a positive degree-day  approach and a modified version of HBV from the Lumped Hydrological Models Playground ([LHMP](https://github.com/hydrogo/LHMP.git)).
+The output contains the modeled time series for various components of the water balance, basic statistics for these variables, a choice of two model effieciency coefficients (NSE, KGE), and several plots of in- and output data.

 ![](/MATILDA/MATILDA_slim/workflow_detailed-Full.png)

 ### Requirements

-Clone this repo to your local machine using https://github.com/cryotools/matilda.git

-The tool should run with any Python3 version on any computer operating system.
+The tool should run with every Python3 version on all computer operating systems.
 It was developed on Python 3.6.9 on Ubuntu 18.04.
 It requires the following Python3 libraries:
 - xarray
 - numpy